The White Stag: Critical reception

 Despite the fact that The White Stag was a Newbery Medal winner and The Good Master was named an Honor book, a number of reviewers consider The Good Master to be Seredy's best book, preferring it over The White Stag.
-Reviewer Anita Silvey explains this by saying "Powerful, poetic prose and stunning illustrations combine to make (The White Stag) one of Seredy's best, although it lacks the child appeal of her other work."
+Reviewer Anita Silvey explains this by saying "Powerful, poetic prose and stunning illustrations combine to make (The Good Master) one of Seredy's best, although it lacks the child appeal of her other work."